Free-Nations-Region/NationStatesAPIBot/README.md

 - Backing Up Logs of Channels using Discord Chat Exporter

-- BasicStats about the bot (uptime, version, configuration -> dev/prod, etc.)

 - Verify Nation ownership using Nation States Verification API: https://www.nationstates.net/pages/api.html#verification and automatic role asignment, if verified, after specified time.

 - BasicStats about the recruitment process (send, skipped, failed, pending count) for total and since the recruitment process was last started